makrai/notes/README.md

 * for translation into non-Roman script languages, our findings reveal that when the target language is in Romanized form, its representations emerge earlier in the model's layers compared to native script.
 These insights contribute to

+### Neural Semantic Parsing with Extremely Rich Symbolic Meaning Representations
+Xiao Zhang, Gosse Bouma, Johan Bos

+* Egy workshopos fényképem forrását keresve találtam ezt a posztert.
+* open-domain neural semantics parsers show impressive performance.
+* hE the symbolic meaning representations they produce sometimes merely copy character sequences from the source text to form symbolic concepts,
+  * defaulting to the most frequent word sense based in the training
+* we leverage the hierarchical structure of a lexical ontology, we introduce
+* a novel compositional symbolic representation for concepts based on their position in the taxonomical hierarchy.
+This representation
+* a neural "taxonomical" semantic parser to utilize this new representation
+* a novel challenge set and evaluation metric for evaluation.
+Our
+* experimental findings demonstrate that the taxonomical model, trained on much richer and complex meaning representations, is slightly subordinate in performance to the traditional model using the standard metrics for evaluation, but outperforms it when dealing with out-of-vocabulary concepts.

+### Generative Pretrained Structured Transformers:
+Unsupervised Syntactic LMs at Scale
+Xiang Hu, Pengyu Ji, Qingyang Zhu, Wei Wu, Kewei Tu

+* A syntactic language model (SLM) incrementally generates a sentence with its syntactic tree in a left-to-right
+* We present Generative Pretrained Structured Transformers (GPST), an unsupervised SLM at scale capable of being pre-trained from scratch on raw
+* not relying on gold trees and sequential training.
+It consists of
+* two components,
+  * a usual SLM supervised by a uni-directional language modeling loss, and an
+  * composition model, which
+    induces syntactic parse trees and computes constituent representations, supervised by a bi-directional language modeling loss.
+* We propose a representation surrogate to enable joint parallel training of the two models in a hard-EM fashion.
+* We pre-train GPST on OpenWebText, a corpus with 9 billion tokens, and
+  * superiority of GPST over GPT-2 with a comparable size in numerous tasks covering both language understanding and language generation.
+  * significantly outperforms existing unsupervised SLMs on left-to-right grammar induction, while holding a substantial acceleration on training.